oLd-Y/blog/content/post/CSAPP reading notes - part I, chapter 2.en.md

 For $x = 2,048 = 2^{11}$, we have $n = 11 = 3 + 4 \cdot 2$, giving hexdecimal representation `0x800`.

+### 2.1.2 Data Sizes

+A 32-bit word size limits the virtual address space to 4 gigabytes(written 4 GB), that is, just over 4 x 10^9 bytes.
+Scaling up to a 64-bit word size leads to a virtual address space of 16 exabytes, or around 1.84 x 10^19 bytes.

+The distinction referring to programs as being either "32-bit programs" or "64-bit programs" lies in how a program is compiled, rather than the type of machine on which it runs.